 “There were some very clear steps that needed to be spelled out very explicitly,” Dr. Georgakakos recalled.

-But, after discussions between the cardiologists and the vascular surgeons, who eventually decided it was more practical to have cardiologists inserting the cannula tubes into the patients’ veins.
+But, after discussions between the cardiologists and the cardiac surgeons, who eventually decided it was more practical to have cardiologists inserting the cannula tubes into the patients’ veins.
 But this required them to get training to do the procedure.

 Each step required buy-in from different departments and then training everyone from specialists to paramedics in the new skills.
 Then group simulations were held, which went from the ambulance to the emergency department, to the cardiac catheterization laboratory.
 These trial runs exposed various shortcomings in initial plans.